evervault/evervault-ios/README.md

 }
 ```

-These PCRs need to match the PCRs of the Cage.
+It is crucial to ensure that the supplied PCRs align with the PCRs of the respective Cage.

-You can either create your own `URLSession`s and configure them with the delegate or you can use `Evervault.cageSession(cageAttestationData:)` to create such a `URLSession` for you:
+For the configuration of your `URLSession` instances, there are two available paths.
+You can either create `URLSession`s manually and configure them with the delegate, or take advantage of the `Evervault.cageSession(cageAttestationData:)` method to generate a `URLSession` that is ready-to-use:

 ```swift
 let url = URL(string: "https://\(cageName).\(appId).cages.evervault.com/attestation-doc")!